Policies and Procedures

 Andover Newton students who are writing a thesis or D. Min. project are eligible for extended loan privileges.
 Please ask at the Circulation Desk for information regarding this borrowing privilege.
 Reference Services and InterLibrary Loans

 Individual tutorials are available for the library catalog or any of the reference databases.
 Each tutorial discusses the most efficient ways to use the tool.
 They are tailored to each individual, providing guidance for the neophyte and introducing advanced skills for the more proficient user.
 Library users can sign up for one of these tutorials at the circulation desk.
-In addition, visitors can ask a question of the reference librarians by filling out an on-line form.

 Materials that the Library does not own may often be borrowed from another library.
 Patrons can request these materials by filling out an InterLibrary Loan (ILL) form located at the Library Circulation Desk, providing a complete citation including the source or reference for the item.
 Requests can also be made online through the form provided on the Library's webpage.
 Requests usually take from 5 to 7 days to fill.
 Many major colleges and universities now charge for interlibrary service.
 We will make every effort to obtain materials from libraries that charge no ILL fee.
 Many libraries require that InterLibrary Loan materials be used in the Library building.
 These restrictions placed by the lending library must be honored.